umbraco/UmbracoDocs/umbraco-cloud/upgrades/migrating-from-8-10.md

 ## Step 1: Content Migration

 * Create a backup of the database from your Umbraco 8 project using the [database backup guide](../databases/README.md) *OR* clone down the V8 project and take a backup of the local Database.

-Make sure to restore the content from your cloud environment.
+  * Make sure to **restore both content and media** from your Cloud environment.

 * Import the database backup into SQL Server Management Studio.